dlstreamer/pipeline-server/samples/record_frames/README.md

 * Uses the `frame-store` argument to specify frame store directory.
 * Sets the filename specifier to `%08d`
 * Starts the file saving pipeline with following request
-   * meta-data destination is mqtt with topic of `vaserving`
+   * meta-data destination is mqtt with topic of `pipeline-server`
    * parameter `file-location` which combines the `--frame-store` argument and file specifier to create `/path/to/samples/record_frames/frame_store/%08d.jpg`
 * Starts the python mqtt client that looks for the first vehicle in the stream and displays it image.
-   * Connects to broker and subscribes to mqtt topic `vaserving`
+   * Connects to broker and subscribes to mqtt topic `pipeline-server`
    * Listens for inference results with type `vehicle` above 75% confidence
    * Gets `frame_id` from meta-data and applies to filename specifier.
 As example, a `frame_id` value of 174 would map to path `/path/to/samples/record_frames/frame_store/00000174.jpg`
    * Displays image from file `/path/to/samples/record_frames/frame_store/00000174.jpg`